aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 ![TS-Formatted Videos](images/s3_ts.png)

 3. Each ts-formatted video upload will trigger a lambda function.
 The lambda function invokes a SageMaker endpoint for activity detection with the S3 pointer as a payload input.
-The deployed model predicts the event and saves the results into a [DynamoDB table](https://console.aws.amazon.com/dynamodb/) as shown below:
+The deployed model predicts the activity and saves the results into a [DynamoDB table](https://console.aws.amazon.com/dynamodb/) as shown below:

 ![DynamoDB Table](images/dynamodb.png)